benmvp/slides/2017/chainreact/react-native-esnext.md

 <!-- .element: style="border: 0; background: none; margin: 0; box-shadow: none; width: 50%" -->

 NOTES:
-- I gave my first ES6 talk in October 2015 right after the ES2015 spec was released, and 2 years later speaking on it
-- Some people know everything & others know absolutely nothing
 - For some of you, a lot of what I'll talk about will be new, and that's ok
 - Others will know the core concepts, but I hope to remind of details
 - There'll be some of you who have been doing it longer than me that will know most of this stuff